-It was an inspiring talk.
-One of the points made by was that we to do only what is really useful.
-To re-enforce this concept he described a recent situation where a customer requested to stylize the scroll-bar of a website and asked:
+His talk was inspiring.
+He made the point that we should do only what is really useful.
+To re-enforce this concept he described a recent situation where a customer requested to stylize the scroll-bar of a website and asked parents and students:

 How much time do you think it takes a company to stylize a scroll-bar on a website?

-I quickly answered “minutes”, but he objected “days… three days”.
+I quickly answered “minutes”, but he objected “days… at least three days”.

 I’m pretty sure his example is pertinent because it makes no sense to stylize a scroll-bar and there’s a concrete risk of damaging the user experience of an essential functional element of the interface.
 It’s a risk one should never take since content below the fold has already very few chances of being viewed and the scroll-bar is one of the instruments that allows you to access content below the fold.